kylebarron/vscode-jupyter-python/README.md

 This is inspired by the [Hydrogen](https://github.com/nteract/hydrogen) and [`hydrogen-python`](https://github.com/nikitakit/hydrogen-python) extensions for [Atom](https://github.com/atom/atom/).

+## Install

+Install from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=kylebarron.vscode-jupyter-python) or search `kylebarron.vscode-jupyter-python` in the vscode extensions search bar.

 ## Features

 - Infer a logical "block" of code to be run at once, without needing to manually mark cell boundaries with `# %%`.